Efficient yet affordable wind protection for 20 mm diameter microphones

 The faux fur cover is secured with a cord stopper.

 The windscreen fits any microphone with a shaft diameter of 20 mm.
 It is light enough that two of them can be carried on the ORTF microphone by it's shock mount.
-The slight forward weight can be balanced with the small ball head.
+The slight forward weight can be balanced with the small ball head, which is included in the ORTF set.

 Beispiel: Windschutz für das ORTF-Mikrofon.